ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_register-vue.md

 |- By name.
 |- Direct reference.
 |
-|Both options are fully supported by the grid, however registering by name is AG Grid's preferred option as it's more flexible.
+|Both options are fully supported by the grid - however we recommend referencing by name as registering by Direct Reference is deprecated.
-|All of the examples in the documentation use this approach.
+| It's also the case that registering by name the more flexible of the two options - given these this all of the examples in the documentation
+| use registering by name.
 |The direct reference approach is kept for backwards compatibility as this was the original way to do it in AG Grid.
 |
 |## Registering Inline Custom Components